What are Overtones in Music?

-Finally, wave speed is a calculation of the sum of wavelength and frequency.
+Finally, the wave speed is a calculation of the sum of wavelength and frequency.

 Frequencies and Resonance

-A succession of frequencies accompanies a musical instrument’s fundamental pitch during its production process.
+A succession of frequencies accompanies a musical instrument’s fundamental pitch.
 Still, we hear only the fundamental tone because we perceive these frequencies combined in a single tone.

-When a spreading disturbance is restricted within a medium, it has the potential to reflect and cause interference with the actual source of the disturbance.
+When a spreading disturbance is restricted, it has the potential to reflect and cause interference with the actual source.
 This results in a continuous standing wave at certain frequencies.
 For example, these things happen when you play a string, blow into a pipe, or even drop a spanner on the ground.
 When the spanner hits the ground, it vibrates briefly, which makes it sound like it’s ringing.

 A few sound basics are necessary at this point.
 The frequency controls the sound pitch.
 Oscillations in a waveform may occur at varying speeds or frequencies.
 As they travel faster, the frequency of their occurrences rises.
 If the frequency goes higher, the pitch does too.

-On the other hand, partial tones are a mixture of various frequencies that composes the sound.
-When your ears detect the lowest frequency, known as the “fundamental frequency,” you sense the sound’s “pitch.”
+Partial tones are a mixture of various frequencies that composes the sound.
+When your ears detect the lowest frequency, you sense the sound’s “pitch.”
 All the various partial tones that make up the sound also make up the sound’s timbre or tone color.

 For synthesis and sound in general, waveforms are the fundamental building blocks of sound.
 Oscillators in synthesizers produce repeating waveform impulses.
 The waveform suffers an alteration in some way during synthesis.

-On the other hand, waveforms occur in various shapes and sizes.
+But, waveforms occur in various shapes and sizes.
 This is a basic explanation.
 The reason is that each waveform has a unique set of characteristics.
 This means that each waveform makes a different sound.
-Therefore, producing and mixing different kinds of music requires a good understanding of waveforms.
+Producing and mixing different kinds of music requires a good understanding of waveforms.

 Sine Waves, Saw Waves, and Square Waves

 You may use a sine wave to generate a nice deep tone that doesn’t interfere with the bassline you’re creating.
-In addition, by combining a succession of sine waves, you may produce any other waveform.
+Also, by combining a succession of sine waves, you may produce any other waveform.

-The sawtooth wave contains all the overtones and may be used to eliminate, in other words, to filter undesired overtones.
+The sawtooth wave contains all the overtones and can filter undesired overtones.
 A low pass filter, for example, filters out the high partials while allowing the low partials to pass.
 “Subtractive synthesis” is a term used to describe this method.